blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 ### US-07-1-03

-**As an** Internet User (a Submitter or a Data Subject), when creating a Privacy Request
+**As an** Internet User (a Submitter or a Data Subject),

-**I want** be able to make any of the requests mentioned in the [requests list of this document](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/priv/examples.md)
+**I want** be able to make any of the requests mentioned in the [list of request examples this document](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/priv/examples.md)

-**because** this list of requests covers my data rights needs
+**because** all my privacy needs to be covered

 ### US-07-1-04